AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-assistant-right-panel.md

     ![ai assistant improve content editor](./images/ai-assisstant-improve-content.png)

-Accept the suggestion, or regenerate for a different response, or cancel the action to go back to the previous state.
+Accept the suggestion, edit the response in the source view before accepting, regenerate for a different response, or cancel the action to go back to the previous state.